-Students in the 4 yr BA degree in Psychology must complete a major research project in their fourth year.
-Research students have opportunities to travel to conferences with faculty - an experience that is not only invaluable experience, adds an impressive addition onto your resume or academic CV, increases your chances at gaining admission to graduate schools and for scholarships, but is also fun and memorable!
+Students in the 4-year BA degree in Psychology must complete a major research project in their fourth year.
+Research students have opportunities to travel to conferences with faculty--an invaluable experience that adds an impressive addition onto your resume or academic CV, increases your chances at gaining admission to graduate schools and for scholarships, and is also fun and memorable!

 -Josh Noble, Psych Grad, 2010

 Recent Student Research Projects

 The following are examples of projects that were presented at conferences or published with students included as authors.

 Sanctuary cities: A solution for Edmonton’s precarious status migrants?

 Housing First participants requiring supports past 18 months: A longitudinal analysis in Edmonton, Alberta.